 Jessica’s Notes

-- The best potatoes to use?
+- What are the best potatoes to use?
 Russet, Idaho, or Yukon gold.
 Unsure which one to use?
 Try a mix!

-- Don't be shy when it comes to butter.
-I added an entire stick of butter (equal to 8 tablespoons butter) to this recipe plus some on top.
-I know, it seems like a lot, but that's the point of creamy, buttery, mashed potatoes.
-If you're making this recipe dairy-free or vegan, swap out the regular butter for a vegan butter substitute.
+- Don’t be shy about butter.
+I added an entire stick (equal to 8 tablespoons of butter) to this recipe, plus some on top.
+I know it seems like a lot, but that’s the point of creamy, buttery mashed potatoes.
+If you’re making this recipe dairy-free or vegan, swap out the regular butter for a vegan butter substitute.
 Feel free to use salted or unsalted butter.

 - Sour cream is super important.
-It's creamy, tangy, and delicious.
-My parents always added loads of sour cream to their mashed potatoes and they were good.
+It’s creamy, tangy, and delicious.
+My dad always added loads of sour cream to their mashed potatoes, and they were incredible.
 Feel free to add more or less sour cream according to your own personal preference.
 Substitute with Greek yogurt if preferred.

 Nutritional Information